jandelgado/jled/README.md

 `false`.

-The constructor takes the pin, to which the LED is connected to as only parameter.
+The constructor takes the pin, to which the LED is connected to as only argument.
 Further configuration of the LED object is done using a fluent interface, e.g. `JLed led = JLed(13).Breathe(2000).DelayAfter(1000).Repeat(5)`.
-See examples and [Parameter overview](#parameter-oveview) section below for further details.
+See examples section below for further details.

 ### Effects